Gratla/DE-GAN/README.md

 git clone https://github.com/dali92002/DE-GAN
 cd DE-GAN
 ```
-- Then, download the trained weghts to directly use the model for document enhancement, it is important to save these weights in the subfolder named weights, in the DE-GAN folder.
+- Then, download the trained weights to directly use the model for document enhancement, it is important to save these weights in the subfolder named weights, in the DE-GAN folder.
 The link to download the weights is : https://drive.google.com/file/d/1J_t-TzR2rxp94SzfPoeuJniSFLfY3HM-/view?usp=sharing
 ## Using DE-GAN
 ### Document binarization
 - To binarize an image use the followng command: